-Home | Historic Albany | Early Expeditions to Settlement
+Home |Historic Albany | Early Expedition to Settlement

-Early Expeditions to Settlement
+Early Expedition to Settlement

 The situation and excellence of the harbour, together with the sanguine expectation of finding a good country in the interior, induced the government of New South Wales to form a settlement.